|

 1. Purpose and Acceptable Use

-2. IVN Classroom Equipment and Phones
+2. Classroom Equipment and Phones

-Each IVN Classroom has a (1) ceiling-mounted video projector, (2) instructor computer, (3) video cameras, (4) microphones, (5) possibly a phone, and (6) possibly one or more large TV displays.
-IVN Classrooms are scheduled based on information from course schedules to automate the beginning and end of each meeting/class and these automated connections are managed by the IT staff using Zoom.
+Most New River classrooms are equipped with (1) a ceiling-mounted video projector, (2) instructor computer, (3) video cameras, (4) microphones, (5) possibly a phone, and (6) possibly one or more large TV displays.
+Many classrooms are Zoom-enabled, meaning they are scheduled and used for videoconferencing-type meetings and classes.

-3. Support for IVN
+3. Support

 General Help Desk Support